 Test Report Forms are valid for two years.
 You can take as many as IELTS test in a year.
 You can use any result that you wish.

 You can request additional Test Report Form anytime during the 2 years of validity.
 Copies cannot be sent to candidates but IELTS will forward a Test Report Form to your relevant institution or embassy.
-Up to five electronic copies will be sent free of charge.
+Up to five electronic copies will be sent free of charge only if the institution is registered on IELTS electronic system.
 Sending hard copy of TRF will cost courier charge; fees are changing according to the location that you want to send.
 Contact us or find out more about the Test Report Form.